Make Design Your Life's Work

 - An opportunity to acquire a Bachelor of Applied Design degree in Interior Design in a program emphasizing strong theoretical and practical knowledge.

-- A hands-on, learning-centered educational environment that supports and enhances students’ professional and academic development as designers.
+- A hands-on, learning-centred educational environment that supports and enhances students’ professional and academic development as designers.

 - Targeted preparation and training allowing graduates to seek entry-level employment within the design field.